mrprohack/adbscan/README.md

 masscan
 nmap
 parallel
-nload
 In addition, you need to have ADB installed and configured on your system.

 You can install these dependencies on Ubuntu/Debian using the following command:

 arduino
 Copy code
-sudo apt-get install libpcap0.8 libpcap0.8-dev libpcap-dev parallel masscan nmap nload adb -y You also need to install the Python Shodan library:
+sudo apt-get install libpcap0.8 libpcap0.8-dev libpcap-dev parallel masscan nmap adb -y You also need to install the Python Shodan library:

 Copy code